linuxmint/cinnamon-spices-themes/CBlack/README.md

-My first issue that I share, hope you like.

-Installation
-- Download and unzip .themes

-* For GTK2 theme or GTK3 I recommend Arc (part of my theme is based between Arc and official theme of Cinnamon)
+Theme based on the original cinnamon with Arc

-* To recommend ARC icons with Numix-Circle.
+* Recommendation to use Arc theme with Arc icons with Moka.